 If you are a true metal-head and you want something monstrous that can be considered a weapon, look no further.
 If you’re into older stuff, you should probably avoid buying this one, as the sound really is more modern and heavy.

 Here’s something a little less heavy, but still very versatile.
 The Fulltone OCB (Obsessive Compulsive Drive) is widely hailed as one of the best pedals to buy if you’re looking for something really professional grade.

-- The design of this pedal is nothing to write home about, but it really doesn’t need to be.
-Plain white finish, simple letters on the box (maybe using comic-sans wasn’t the best idea though), and three proper-sized knobs is all you need.
-Only thing that bothered us personally is the fact that the power jack is on the left side just bellow the output, which eventually results in your cables tangling around each other.
+The design of this pedal is nothing to write home about, but it really doesn’t need to be.
+Plain white finish, simple letters on the box (maybe using comic-sans wasn’t the best idea though), and three proper-sized knobs are all you need.
+The only thing that bothered us personally is the fact that the power jack is on the left side just below the output, which eventually results in your cables tangling around each other.
 Not a huge deal, but it’s worth pointing out.

 As said, the controls are very simple.
 You have your volume, drive and tone, and a switch which toggles from “Low Peak” to “High Peak”.
 This basically means you can pull out the very distinct tone for either soloing or playing rhythm, varying from a Fender Tweed-like sound, to Marshall Plexi-like sound.
 In essence, it just gives you two different modes to play around with, both sounding very different from each other.

 The pedal gives you clear, uncompressed signal, and it doesn’t change the tone – it just adds volume and distortion.
 It sounds very open and natural, which is a thing to appreciate if you really like to have the control over your sound.
 It’s perfect if you wanna add just a little spice to your clean sound, but it also delivers some really heavy sound when used in the high peak mode.